Robin, John Ferguson (Jack)

 YET A LITTLE WHILE

 Major Jack Robin is commemorated on Holywood and District War Memorial; in Holywood Parish Church of Ireland Church (St Philip & St James); on the QUB War Memorial and in the QUB Book of Remembrance (Page 47).
+He is also commemorated on the Robin Family Headstone in Old Priory Cemetery, Holywood.

 Jack’s father, Alexander Robin, of Golf Villas, Holywood died of cardiac disease on 27 July 1917 (aged 46).
 His son Allan was with him when he died.